 The bespoke option is for the bride who wants a totally unique and one of a kind dress.
 I work closely with you throughout the design process and together we create luxurious pieces that are all about you and all lovingly handmade in my Kent studio.
-I love the fun of building your dream dress from scratch.
-Although I now also offer options from 2 collections bespoke design is where I started and I love the journey we go on in the build up to your wedding.
+I love the fun of building your dream dress from scratch and although I now also offer options from 2 collections bespoke design is where I started.
+I love the journey we go on in the build up to your wedding and you will be involved at every stage from choosing fabrics to finishing details.
 I am happy to call many of my past brides friends.

 Click on an image to expand the gallery